GriffinPlus/mguard-config-tool/README.md

 Therefore the resulting ECS container contains default settings for all elements except the encorporated mGuard configuration (`/aca/cfg`).

+If the second configuration file has a lower version than the first one, the *mGuard-Config-Tool* trys to migrate the second configuration up to the version of the first configuration file.
+If the second configuration file has a higher version than the first configuration file, merging will be aborted.
+The migrations are implemented in all conscience, but they are not complete.
+The merged configuration must be tested thoroughly before bringing it in production.
+Please also see the known limitations below.

 By default the output of the operation is an ECS container that is written to *stdout*.
 The output can be written to a regular file as well by specifying `--ecs-out` and `--atv-out` appropriately.